keyestudio2019/Bouw-je-BEP/README.md

 > Open this page at [Bouw je BEP extension](https://bouw-je-bep.github.io/Bouw-je-BEP/)

 # Bouw je BEP blocks for micro:bit
+With [Bouw jeB BEP](https://bouwjebep.nl) (Build your BEP) we aim to make technology more accessible, fun and personal for all children and teachers.
+BEP stands for build emote and play.
+It combines technology with emotion and provides a base for anyone to create their own unique character.
+BEP stimulates the creativity of children and the growth of technical skills.
+We understand technology and coding can be very intimidating, that's why we designed BEP to be approachable to be used and teach!

-This extension uses the [4tronix ServoBit](https://4tronix.co.uk/servobit) with a PCA9685 to control a Bouw je BEP (https://bouwjebep.nl/onze-leskisten) robot kit with 5 independent servos.
+This extension uses the [4tronix ServoBit](https://4tronix.co.uk/servobit) with a PCA9685 to control a Bouw je BEP (https://bouwjebep.nl/onze-leskisten) robot kit with 5 independent servos and a LED.
 Helper commands are available to set individual servos to 3 differant degrees to program BEP's expressions or emotion.

 ## Use as Extension
 This repository can be added as an **extension** in MakeCode.